 Stem Cell Intel | Issue 1

-Each quarter, Stem Cell Intel will provide you with the latest product news, a column from one of our experts, upcoming industry events, and easy access to technical tools such as publications, protocols, FAQs, and more.
-To subscribe to Stem Cell Intel, click the button below.
+Each quarter Stem Cell Intel will provide you with the latest product news, a column from a leading expert, upcoming industry events, and easy access to technical tools such as publications, protocols, FAQs, and more.
+To receive Stem Cell Intel, please click the subscribe button below.

 The PSC Cryopreservation Kit is a new product optimized for maximum post-thaw viability and recovery of cryopreserved pluripotent and human embryonic stem cells.
 When compared to other cryopreservation mediums like FBS, the PSC Cryopreservation Kit offers increased speed, efficiency, and reliability.

 These cells offer researchers: